BindaCMS/binda/README.md

 # Upgrade

-Here some upgrade instruction.

-To upgrade from 0.0.6 to 0.0.7 please refer to the [release documentation](https://github.com/lacolonia/binda/releases/tag/0.0.7)
+If you are going to upgrade from a previous version please check the guidelines attached to the version release which can be found on this [Github page](https://github.com/lacolonia/binda/releases).

 ---